CrowdStrike/falconpy/samples/custom_ioa/README.md

 # Custom IOA examples
 The examples in this folder focus on leveraging CrowdStrike's Custom IOA API to manage Indicators of Attack within your Falcon Tenant.

+> This solution supports MSSP scenarios and can clone rules to and delete rules from children.

 - [Custom IOA Cloner](#custom-ioa-cloner) - Clone, delete and display Custom IOA rule groups.

 ## Custom IOA Cloner